CJReinforce/JOWA/README.md

       <img src="https://raw.githubusercontent.com/CJReinforce/JOWA_agents/refs/heads/master/static/images/Zaxxon.gif" alt="Zaxxon">
     </div>
     <p class="note">
       *Training used 84x84 grayscale images.
 RGB demos shown here for better visualization.
-For Atlantis (second in the first row), <br>
-        only the first 7 minutes of the 2-hour gameplay are displayed.
+For Atlantis (second in the first row), only the first 7 minutes of the 2-hour gameplay are displayed.
 More demos are <a href=demos/>here</a>.
     </p>
 </div>

-***We are still updating and optimizing the code.
+🚧 ***We are still updating and optimizing the code.
 Stay tuned for updates and additional resources!***

-## Installation
+## 🚀 Installation

 - python 3.8: `conda create -n jowa python=3.8 && conda activate jowa`
 - Install basic dependencies for compatibility: `pip install setuptools==65.5.0 wheel==0.38.4 packaging`